-Some of the more important design criteria for the prototype and optimum plants are tabulated below.
-Comparative data are also presented for the optimum and prototype natural uranium GCPR plants, Calder Hall and for three other United Kingdom plants (Berkeley, Hunterston and Bradwell) which are in various stages of design and construction.
+The following table tabulates some of the more important design criteria for the prototype and optimum plants.
+Also, comparative data are presented for Calder Hall and three other United Kingdom plants (Berkeley, Hunterston and Bradwell) which are in various stages of design and construction.